Takashi Kawamura (politician): Denial of Nanjing Massacre

-Hugging underage voice actress

-At the opening ceremony for the 2014 World Cosplay Summit, held on July 26 at Chubu Centrair International Airport, Mayor Kawamura was on stage with 17-year-old voice actress Miku Itō.
-In front of a crowd of cosplayers from over 30 nations, Kawamura unexpectedly put his arms around her shoulders and gave her a hug.
-Having appeared on the covers of children's magazines and other products aimed at young audiences, her fans remembered the surprise on her face, followed by a forced smile (nigawarai).
-Even though the fans booed, Kawamura paid them no attention, and even claimed to be one of "Mikku's" fans.

-Removal of comfort woman statue
+Removal of comfort women statue

 In August 2019, Kawamura demanded the removal of an art exhibition in the Aichi Triennale art exhibition because it depicted Korean 'comfort women', Korean women who worked in Japanese military brothels in WWII, often under violent and involuntary conditions.
 The statue was made by a South Korean artist.
 The exhibit itself was titled After "Freedom of Expression"? and the artists' description was as follows:

 "This may seem like a little exhibition inside an exhibition.
 For one reason or another, due to censorship or self-censorship, most works presented here were not exhibited in the past in Japan.
 Although the reason for their removal varies, it shows that there is no simple dynamic in regard to "freedom of expression (speech)."

 "Freedom of expression" is one of the essential ideas in democracy and basic human rights.
 However, nowadays freedom of expression which originally means the right to criticize authorities is a subject not only limited to policy-makers.
 With "freedom of expression" now also regulated to some extent when it may violate the human rights of others.

 The exhibition provides you with information on who regulated these works, through which criteria and how, along with the background to each work, such works were censored."

 Kawamura complained, saying on August 2, "Views that the matter (of comfort women) isn't factually correct are strong.
 It's unrelated to a lack of freedom of expression.
 It doesn't have to be displayed at a venue funded with a massive amount of taxpayers' money."

 Additionally citing phone complaints and fears of threat of a terrorist attack, the artistic director decided to close down that section of the Aichi Triennale.